guerilla-di/depix/README.txt

   $book depix-describe 001_PTAPE_001.001.dpx

+for a long description or

+  $book depix-describe -s 001_PTAPE_001.001.dpx

+for a short description

 == NOTES:

-In the future there will be a possibility to modify and commit the headers, but it's not a priority at this time.

-Autodesk IFFS systems write the reel name for the file to the orientation.device field
+Autodesk IFFS systems write the reel name for the file to the orientation.device field, some scanners write it into user data.

 == REQUIREMENTS: